layer3switch/metrilyx-2.0/docs/QuickStart.rst

 	$ cd /opt/metrilyx/etc/metrilyx
 	$ cp metrilyx.conf.sample metrilyx.conf

-Now edit the **metrilyx.conf**.
+Edit the **metrilyx.conf**.
 The 'dataprovider' and 'websocket' section are the only 2 needed configurations to get started.

 Fill in the uri and port for OpenTSDB in the 'dataprovider' section::